- Quick checklist for initial submission

 Reject - the paper is not acceptable for publication in the journal and re-submission will not be considered.

-Decline without prejudice - the paper is rejected but with the option to submit, for further review, a completely new version of the paper that has undergone considerable changes.
+Reject with resubmission - the paper is rejected but with the option to submit, for further review, a completely new version of the paper that has undergone considerable changes.

-Major Revision - the paper requires major changes and needs to go through the review process again, with no guarantee of acceptance.
+Major revision - the paper requires major changes and needs to go through the review process again, with no guarantee of acceptance.

-Minor Revision - the paper requires minor changes.
+Minor revision - the paper requires minor changes.
 Further review is occasionally required.
 There is no guarantee of acceptance.